Nicola Riezzo: Life

 On 26 November 1972 he announced that he would commence his first pastoral visit, which began two months later.
 He announced the second on 8 December 1977 which began in Lent in 1978.
 On 14 August 1979 he opened in his archdiocese the "Year of Christian Witness" that ended in 1980.
 Concurrent to his duties in Otranto he served as the apostolic administrator of another diocese from 28 April 1969 until a new bishop was appointed to head the see on 12 October 1974.
 He had also attended all sessions of the Second Vatican Council.

 Riezzo retired from his duties in 1981 and in retirement moved back to his hometown where he offered his services as a parish priest to the San Nicola parish.
 He was known for spending long periods in the confessional in addition to speaking with people out on the streets and comforting the sick.
 He was known to also often teach catechism to children.

 He died on 20 August 1998 in his hometown and his funeral was celebrated there on 22 August with Archbishop of Lecce Cosmo Francesco Ruppi presiding.

 Beatification process

-The beatification process opened under Pope John Paul II on 27 October 2004 after the Congregation for the Causes of Saints issued the "nihil obstat" (no objections to the cause) decree and titled Riezzo as a Servant of God; the diocesan process was opened in Lecce on 27 June 2005 and later closed on 7 October 2008.

-The current postulator for this cause is Fr.
+The beatification process opened under Pope John Paul II on 27 October 2004 after the Congregation for the Causes of Saints issued the nihil obstat decree and titled Riezzo as a Servant of God; the diocesan process was opened in Lecce on 27 June 2005 and later closed on 7 October 2008.
+The postulator for this cause is Fr.
 Luigi Manca.